cumbach/testing123/README.md

 - We already have general wireframes drawn up.
 - At the Hackathon we will primarily focus on creating a MVP Smart Contract that we can display in a web browser.
 - We will need to discuss the design more when we have a better idea of MVP.
-- Check out Jonathan's project: https://github.com/flexorg/FundEth (will probably use the same dev flow)
+- Check out Jonathan's project: https://github.com/flexorg/FundEth (will probably use the same dev flow).
+To run his project:
+1. Npm install
+2. Npm install -g ganache-cli
+3. Npm run start
+4. Ganache-cli
+5. Truffle migrate

 - We will only need to be running a local node and hooking it up to a local server for display:
 ![flow]